AdityaCoppisetti/robotic-arm/journal.md

 now i dont want to overcrowd the pin by adding 6 switches like that .

-the way ill be adding the switches is that
+the way ill be adding the switches is that i will be adding a resistor to the wiring of each switch so that when its pressed its going to be of a unique value which the microcontroller will read

+so for this i will be it to 2 pins with 3 switches attached to each one of these and if in the future when i do build this and i need to add another switch , itll be very easy